 |Economic Development and Globalization (ED&G) (profile)

 How is economic development initiated and maintained?
 Which threats and opportunities arise as a result of economic globalization?

 If you are interested in these types of questions, this profile is the perfect fit for you.
 In the last decades, millions of people have been lifted out of poverty in many developing countries.
 Development Economics deals with the theories, policies and patterns underlying this process.
-It also seeks to analyse why some regions of the world have managed to develop successfully, while other regions are struggling.
+It also seeks to analyze why some regions of the world have managed to develop successfully, while other regions are struggling.
 At the same time, the world has become increasingly integrated by international trade and capital flows.
-This has major consequences for e.g. labour markets, internationalisation decisions of firms and environmental sustainability, but also for the determinants of international capital flows, exchange rates and financial crises.
+This has major consequences for e.g. labor markets, internationalization decisions of firms and environmental sustainability, but also for the determinants of international capital flows, exchange rates and financial crises.
 The ED&G profile gives you the tools to understand the process of economic development and globalization.
 The core of the profile consists of courses in both Development Economics and International Economics.
 In your Bachelor's thesis, you will investigate a problem related to one of these topics.

-wiskunde A of wiskunde B
+Wiskunde A of wiskunde B.

 You can enroll, as long as you have a finished VWO-degree with mathematics A or B.

 The degree programme will organize a matching procedure.
 Attendance is optional.
 The advice is not binding.

 Matching is a way for first year students of a Bachelor's degree programme without a selection procedure to find out whether their chosen degree programme matches with what they want.